Diesel Engine Exhaust Profile

 Occupational Exposure Limits (OEL)

-No occupational exposure limits (OELs) for diesel engine exhaust were located in Canada.
-OELs exist for various components of diesel engine exhaust, but there is currently a regulatory gap for limiting exposure.
+With the exception of the mining industry, few jurisdictions in Canada have an occupational exposure limit (OEL) for diesel engine exhaust, and none have adopted an OEL that reflects the current state of knowledge.
+OELs exist for various components of diesel engine exhaust, but there is a regulatory gap for limiting exposure to the carcinogenic fraction, which is mainly found in the particulate matter.
 Elemental carbon has emerged as the best surrogate for measuring diesel exhaust particulate.
-Several countries have proposed or adopted exposure limits for measuring elemental carbon, including Australia, Austria, and Finland.
-For more information about setting an OEL for diesel engine exhaust, please see the report from our Burden of Occupational Cancer Symposium, held in March 2015.
+Several countries have proposed or adopted exposure limits for measuring elemental carbon, including Switzerland, Germany, and Austria.
+For more information on OELs for diesel engine exhaust in Canada, please see our our report, “Setting an Occupational Exposure Limit for Diesel Engine Exhaust in Canada: Challenges and Opportunities”.

 Environment Canada guidelines